February 18, 2025

 That’s fine as a starting strategy—but most franchise systems eventually want access to high-value states like California, New York, and Washington.
 Early planning pays off.

-📆 Planning for Approval: When Timing Matters
+📆 Planning for Registration and Renewal: When Timing Matters

 One of the most frustrating—and costly—issues in franchise sales is the blackout period: a gap when your system isn’t legally approved to offer franchises in a registration state due to missed filings, delayed examiner reviews, or pending renewal.